Updated: Mar 18

 7) Incentivize your child’s reading efforts to give him a sense of accomplishment.
 Make a chart or graph that outlines what you would like him to achieve whether it is time reading, number of books, or books of various genre.
 Think about rewards that will let your child know that you are proud of his accomplishment.
 A reward can be as simple as time alone with a parent while enjoying an ice cream treat.

-8) Adapt the reading commitment for your older children and teens by scheduling fifteen to twenty minutes of quiet reading time in mid-afternoons and again before lights out at bedtime.
-Free up their schedule to allow time for reading.
-This will ensure that reading is viewed as a relaxing and enjoyable time, not an item that needs to be checked off the list in between piano lessons and household chores.
+8) Free up your child's schedule to allow time for reading.
+This will ensure that he views reading as a relaxing and enjoyable time, not a chore that needs to be checked off the list in between piano lessons and household responsibilities.
 Keep a variety of reading materials that range from leisure reading to reference material in your home.
 Create a cozy reading nook or install a small bookshelf near their beds.
-Equip them with good reading lights or book lights.
+Equip your child with good reading lights or book lights so his reading time isn't restricted by daylight.
+Schedule fifteen to twenty minutes of quiet reading time in mid-afternoons and again before lights out at bedtime.

-9) Whether five or ninety-five, many people express interest in others reading them a story.
-One of my treasured teenage memories at school include my teacher reading a chapter book to us after class.
+9) Whether five or ninety-five, we all enjoy someone reading to us.
+One of my treasured memories as a teenager include my teacher reading a chapter in a book aloud to our class at the end of each day.
 When I shared that thought with my husband, he also shared fond memories of a high school teacher having read to his class.
 Alter this idea to foster your teenager’s reading enjoyment.
 Have your teenager select a book of interest.
 Read a chapter to your teen one day each week.
-Alternatively, you can create a family story time tradition that replaces an hour of television watching each week by reading a book to your family or listening to a book on tape together.
+Alternatively, you can create a family story time tradition that replaces an hour of television watching each week with you reading a book to your family or listening to a book on tape together.

 11) Foster a deeper relationship with your teenager by expressing interest in what he is reading.
 When he feels as though his interests are important to you, he will be more likely to share his thoughts and ideas through conversation.
 You may even witness a sparkle in his eye or a spring in his step!
 As he reveals what he has learned through conversation, he will begin to identify how he is expanding his knowledge and growing as a person through reading.
 Make connections between your teenager’s ability to read and have open discussions about the doors to learning that open through reading.
 Include the doors that open for opportunities to serve others in both his personal life and future career.
 Realizing the value in reading, your teen will develop a hunger for more.